Don't I Know You?: Synopsis

 In a hotel room, Villanelle rummages through Eve's suitcase, putting on a zebra-print green scarf before Konstantin (Kim Bodnia) makes a surprise appearance—he is unhappy that she has stayed in the city after the assassination, especially with Eve around, which he is not aware that she also knows, but then suggests she can now trail Eve.
 Pamela, the tourist, returns, to Konstantin's dismay; as he leaves, Villanelle dresses her in Eve's clothes.
 Bill and Eve hunt down Jin.
 As Bill repeats his apologies for losing the suitcase, Eve only notes that Niko will be unhappy about the green scarf, though she personally doesn't like it.
 They confront Jin, who says that a revised cause of death says Zhang had a heart attack, but get no more information; Jin then says they can talk more over dinner, inviting only Eve.
 Eve goes shopping for a nice dress, per Jin's instructions, at the suggestion of going clubbing after dinner; Bill explores Berlin and bumps into Villanelle without recognising her.
-As Eve is shopping, Villanelle is dressed as a store attendant, and surreptitiously suggests a matching belt for the dress she has picked out, smiling shyly behind a clothing rail when Eve approves.
+As Eve is shopping, Villanelle is dressed as a store attendant and surreptitiously suggests a matching belt for the dress she has picked out, smiling shyly behind a clothing rail when Eve approves.

 At her hotel, Eve begins getting dressed and receives a video call from Niko, who is hosting a dinner party she had forgotten about and questions her dress, with Eve explaining her dinner situation, which Niko doesn't like.
-Bill then enters, telling her she needs to shave her armpits—in her own hotel, Villanelle watches the video call remotely—and then offering other fashion advice, telling Eve to remove her bra because it shows at the sides and back of the dress, which wasn't designed to be worn with a bra.
-The two also exchange friendly rapport, discussing Bill's party years in Berlin and his bisexuality, before Bill asks Eve if she is attracted to women, and if she is attracted to Villanelle.
+In her own hotel, Villanelle watches the video call remotely.
+Bill then enters, telling her she needs to shave her armpits and then offering other fashion advice, telling Eve to remove her bra because it shows at the sides and back of the dress, which wasn't designed to be worn with a bra.
+The two also exchange friendly rapport, discussing Bill's party years in Berlin and his bisexuality, before Bill asks Eve if she is attracted to women and to Villanelle.
 He then walks her to the train station and directs her, catching sight of Villanelle as he is leaving.